jaredpearson/mos-movies/README.md

     npm start

 ## Database
-The app uses PostgreSQL.
-The database can be rebuilt by executing each of the files in the `sql` folder in order.

-    psql -f v001___initial.sql
+The app is designed for PostgreSQL and will use the `DATABASE_URL` environment property to connect.

+To update the database to the latest version

+    node sql/migrate